-The Academy of Tucson is accredited by AdvancED Performance Accreditation.
+The Academy of Tucson is accredited by Cognia Accreditation.
 Accreditation is a voluntary method of quality assurance developed more than 100 years ago by American universities and secondary schools and designed primarily to distinguish schools adhering to a set of educational standards.

 This professional experience provides us with great ideas and insight into best practices in achieving student academic success.

 The 5 Standards:

 - Standard 1: Purpose and Direction - The school maintains and communicates a purpose and direction that commit to high expectations for learning, as well as shared values and beliefs about teaching and learning.

 - Standard 2: Governance and Leadership - The school operates under governance and leadership that promote and support student performance and school effectiveness.

 - Standard 3: Teaching and Assessing for Learning - The school’s curriculum, instructional design, and assessment practices guide and ensure teacher effectiveness and student learning.

 - Standard 4: Resources and Support Systems - The school has resources and provides services that support its purpose and direction to ensure success for all students.

 - Standard 5: Using Results for Continuous Improvement - The school implements a comprehensive assessment system that generates a range of data about student learning and school effectiveness and uses the results to guide continuous improvement